Cenote Ik Kil: The Wonderful Sacred Blue Cenote

 If you’re new to the term, a cenote is a natural pit of fresh groundwater, sometimes open and other times completely underground.
 The term comes from the Yucatec Maya “tsʼonot”, meaning a location with accessible groundwater.

 These sinkholes are the result of the collapse of limestone bedrock that exposes the water underneath.
-Without going into too much detail, let me just say that the impact of the Chicxulub impactor, an asteroid that hit the earth about 66 million years ago, is the cause of the cenotes.
+Without going into too much detail, I’ll just say that the impact of the Chicxulub impactor, an asteroid that hit the Earth about 66 million years ago, is the cause of the cenotes.
 You know, the one that caused the extinction of the dinosaurs?
-If you’re curious, go read the very interesting explanation of the Chicxlub crater and the cenotes.
+If you’re curious, go read the very interesting explanation of the Chicxulub crater and the cenotes.

-Each cenote is unique and many of them look like some forgotten piece of paradise that one would see in adventure movies.
+Each cenote is unique, and many look like some forgotten piece of paradise you would see in adventure movies.
 For better or worse, most of them are no longer forgotten, but rather popular and frequented by thousands of tourists.

 Discovering Cenote Ik Kil

-Cenote Ik Kil is famous also in large part due to its location close to the renowned Chichen Itza archaeological site.
-It only takes about five minutes to drive and taxis are plentiful around the ruins so it’s fairly easy to reach.
+Cenote Ik Kil is famous in large part due to its location close to the renowned Chichen Itza archaeological site.
+It only takes about five minutes to drive, and taxis are plentiful around the ruins, so it’s fairly easy to reach.

 Conveniently enough, we booked our accommodation just across the street from the entrance to Ik Kil Archeological Park.
 Hotel Doralba Inn Chichen is a little oasis in the middle of the forest, with bungalows immersed in lush greenery.
 To complete it all, two swimming pools sparkle in the sun, surrounded by trees and silence.
-Check out this place on Booking.com.
+Check out this place or find alternative accommodations on Booking.com.

 One of the pools at our hotel

-We head to the cenote late in the afternoon, almost one hour before closing time.
-The weather is cloudy and moody so we don’t really prepare for swimming in the cenote.
+So picture this.
+We head to the cenote in the late afternoon, almost one hour before closing time.
+The weather is cloudy and moody, so we don’t really prepare for swimming in the cenote.
 We do wear our bikinis under our clothes, just in case.

-We enter the park and walk along narrow paths in the forest, with virtually no other human in sight.
-But as soon as we enter the area of the cenote, we realize how crowded it is.
+We enter the park and walk along narrow paths in the forest, with virtually no other human beings in sight.
+But as soon as we enter the cenote area, we realize how crowded it is.

 Children’s laughter and splashes of water travel from the natural pool all the way to the surface.
-As we look down, we see dozens of people swimming and jumping in the water.
+As we peek down, we see dozens of people swimming and jumping in the water.

-Unlike other cenotes around the Yucatán Peninsula, this one has a big opening at the top, about 26 meters from the surface of the water, with vines hanging from the top.
-Then there are the fifty meters of depth of the round cenote, at the bottom of which archaeologists have found a variety of things, from jewels to human bones.
+Unlike other cenotes around the Yucatán Peninsula, this one has a big opening at the top, about 26 meters above the water surface, with vines hanging from the top.
+The round cenote is fifty meters deep, and archaeologists have found a variety of things, from jewels to human bones, at the bottom.

-We learn that cenote Ik Kil was used by the Mayas for human sacrifices to the rain god Chaac.
-That explains the bones.
+We learn that the Mayas used Cenote Ik Kil to offer human sacrifices to the rain god Chaac, which explains the bones.

 The Sacred Blue Cenote

-As we start to descend towards the cenote, we find a little balcony overlooking the sinkhole.
-Through lianas falling from the top to the water’s surface, we see people swimming in the “Sacred Blue Cenote” as it’s also called.
+As we begin our descent towards the cenote, we find a little balcony overlooking the sinkhole.
+Through lianas falling from the top to the water’s surface, we see people swimming in the “Sacred Blue Cenote,” as it’s also called.

 As I swim in the bottomless pool, I try not to think about the sinister remains lying several meters under my feet.
-The temperature of the water is pleasant and as I look up, I see the blue of the sky framed by the leafy walls of the cenote.
-Cenote Ik Kil is without a doubt one of the most spectacular places I’ve swum.
+The water temperature is pleasant, and as I look up, I see the blue of the sky framed by the leafy walls of the cenote.
+Cenote Ik Kil is undoubtedly one of the most spectacular places I’ve swum.

 So make sure to prepare before visiting the cenote.
 Bring towels and a change of clothes.
 Also, you’ll have to take a shower before swimming in the cenote.